List of Iowa Hawkeyes football honorees: University of Iowa Athletics Hall of Fame

 The University of Iowa started an Athletics Hall of Fame in 1989.
 Ten football players were inducted in the initial class, and it has since expanded to include 50 football players and coaches:

 Retired numbers

 Two numbers have been retired by the Hawkeye football program, Nile Kinnick's #24 and Cal Jones' #62.
-Both Kinnick and Jones were consensus first team All-Americans, and both men tragically perished in separate plane crashes before their 25th birthday.
+Both Kinnick and Jones were consensus first team All-Americans, and both men died in separate plane crashes before their 25th birthday.

 Kinnick won the University of Iowa's only Heisman Trophy in 1939 and is the man for whom Kinnick Stadium is named.
 Jones was the first African-American to win the Outland Trophy and is the only Hawkeye to be named first-team All-American three times.

 All-American selections

 Each year, numerous publications and organizations release lists of All-America teams, hypothetical rosters of players considered the best in the nation at their respective positions.
 The National Collegiate Athletic Association (NCAA) uses officially recognized All-America selectors to determine the consensus selections.
 Over time, the sources used to determine the consensus selections have varied.
 Currently, the NCAA uses five "major" selectors to determine consensus All-Americans: the Associated Press (AP), American Football Coaches Association (AFCA), Football Writers Association of America (FWAA), The Sporting News (TSN), and the Walter Camp Football Foundation (WCFF).
 Many other publications and organization compile their own "minor" All-America teams in addition to the selectors listed here.

 Clyde Williams is often referred to as "Iowa's first All-American".
 Williams, who led the Hawkeyes to its first Big Ten championship in 1900, was named a third-team All-American by Walter Camp that season.
 Williams was the first player west of the Mississippi River to garner All-American honors.
 However, since the following list constitutes only first-team and second-team All-Americans, Williams is not included here.